phytec/kivy-demo/doc/tutorials/installation.rst

 Product : Imx8mp
 -----------------

-The first step is to setup the device.
-For that you need:
+You first need to setup the device.
+For that you need :

-* SD Card (and an adaptator if needed for your computer)
+* a SD Card (and an adaptator if needed for your computer)
-* power adapter +24V
+* a power adapter +24V
-* Ethernet cable
+* an ethernet cable
-* USB-A to USB-B Micro Cable
+* a USB-A to USB-B Micro Cable
-* [optional] USB camera (WebCam)
+* [OPTIONAL] a USB camera

 For the display, you have two choices:

-* HDMI cable with basic screen
+* use a screen connected through an HDMI cable
-* LVSD screen with cables
+* an LVSD screen and its cables

-To setup the board, do the following :

-The first step is to check that the Boot Mode DIP Switch (S3) is set to "SD Card" as follow:
+To start your board, the first step is to check that the Boot Mode DIP Switch (S3) is set to :code:`SD Card` as follow:

 .. image:: ../images/SD_Card_Boot.png
   :width: 100